Open-EO/openeo.org/documentation/1.0/r/index.md

 Before you install the R client module into your R environment, please make sure that you have at least R version 3.6.
 Older versions might also work, but were not tested.

-Stable releases can be installed from the master branch or one of the releases of the [Github repository](https://github.com/Open-EO/openeo-r-client) using `install_github` from the devtools package using the follwing command:
+Stable releases can be installed from the master branch or one of the releases of the [Github repository](https://github.com/Open-EO/openeo-r-client) using `install_github` from the devtools package using the following command:

 ```r
 devtools::install_github(repo="Open-EO/openeo-r-client",dependencies=TRUE)
 ```

-:::note
+::: tip Note
 Please make sure to have the package 'devtools' installed.
 If it is not installed use `install.packages("devtools")`.
 :::